scipp/ess/packages/essimaging/docs/about/index.md

 ## Development

-Essimaging is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).
+ESSimaging is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).

 ## License

-Essimaging is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).
+ESSimaging is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).

-## Citing Essimaging
+## Citing ESSimaging

 Please cite the following:

 [![DOI](https://zenodo.org/badge/FIXME.svg)](https://zenodo.org/doi/10.5281/zenodo.FIXME)

-To cite a specific version of Essimaging, select the desired version on Zenodo to get the corresponding DOI.
+To cite a specific version of ESSimaging, select the desired version on Zenodo to get the corresponding DOI.

 ## Older versions of the documentation